 - 80 offices for graduate students and post-doctoral fellows

 Science and Engineering Complex

 Connected to Shelby Hall at Shelby’s southwest corner, the 212,000-square-foot Science and Engineering Complex (commonly abbreviated to “SEC”) contains interdisciplinary science classrooms, laboratories, support facilities, and a convenience store.
 Freshman chemistry labs meet here.

-The Department of Chemistry’s instrumentation is updated and expanded continuously to support our faculty members’ and students’ teaching and research.
+The Department of Chemistry and Biochemistry’s instrumentation is updated and expanded continuously to support our faculty members’ and students’ teaching and research.
 In addition to the major instrumentation listed here, a variety of other equipment — such as chromatographs, spectrometers, electrochemistry apparatus, and organic/biochemical synthesizers — is available to individual research groups.